 Matthew is a junior studying journalism and mass communications with a minor in political science.
 He has previously interned with the Student Television Network.
 He is in his 4th Semester with The State Press, working previously as Multimedia Managing Editor and a Full-Time Videographer.

-Carsten Oyer is a sophomore studying journalism and mass communication, as well as public service and public policy.
-This is his second semester with The State Press, having previously worked as a politics reporter.
+Carsten Oyer is the politics desk editor at The State Press.
+This is his third semester with The State Press, having previously worked as a politics reporter.
+He is studying journalism and mass communication and political science.